Telekom Logo

 Deutsche Bundespost Telekom Logo 1989

-Having become an independent structure in the profile market, the company first used an emblem almost exactly repeated the previous one, inherited from the postal service.
+Having become an independent entity in the profile market, the company initially used an emblem that closely resembled the one it had inherited from the postal service.
 The logo depicts a horn with left and right arrows.
-They indicate the scale of the coverage of services and represent a complex man: instead of ahead, he has a coil of a musical instrument, instead of hands – arrows, and instead of legs – a tape of a horn.
+They indicate the scale of the coverage of services and represent a complex man: instead of hands, he has a coil of a musical instrument, instead of hands, arrows, and instead of legs a tape of a horn.
 To the right of this symbol was the name of Deutsche Bundespost Telekom.

 1991 – 1995